An In-House Perspective on Telecoms Arbitrations

 What should the in-house or general counsel do?

 At this point, the question to be asked by the in-house or general counsel of a company, pragmatically, is which avenue to choose – arbitration or not – before entering into an arbitration agreement or before launching a claim.

 Of course, our general counsel often has at least the comfort of not being asked to choose, because a predecessor has inserted an arbitration clause into an agreement generating a dispute that it is hardly arbitrable.
 The clause, clumsy as it may be (and it may not have been that clumsy when it was drafted years ago). is there, and in the case of a dispute, there is no choice but to arbitrate, or drop the case – something that for reasons of principle, few major international players will easily agree to.

 But fundamentally, the question remains: is arbitration the right avenue?

 I do not think there is any single definitive answer to that question.
 In many cases, arbitration will be the least bad avenue.
-Starting with arbitration will at least have the advantage to get to an (even unenforceable) award, thus showing that the claimant is not willing to be pushed around.
-For major companies, it is often more important to start and lose a case than let an alleged breach be unanswered.
+Starting with arbitration will at least have the advantage of getting to an (even unenforceable) award, thus showing that the claimant is not willing to be pushed around.
+For major companies, it is often more important to start and lose a case than let an alleged breach remain unanswered.
 And, after all, what are the other solutions?